Slurm on Talapas

 done

-This job features a Bash for-loop will print one line of text and sleep for ten seconds 100 times, once for each iteration of the loop.
-This means it will run for 1000 seconds or for about 15 minutes.
+This job features a Bash for-loop that will print one line of text and sleep for ten seconds 100 times, once for each iteration of the loop.
+This means it will run for at least 1000 seconds or for about 15 minutes.

 squeue --me